 Pros of POD

-- Depending on the supplier you use, the shipping and fulfilment is usually their responsibility.
-All you have to do after sales is customer service.
+Depending on the supplier you use, the shipping and fulfillment is usually their responsibility.
+All you have to do after-sales is customer service.

 Cons of POD